devMEremenko/XcodeBenchmark/ReadMe.md

 ## Before each test

-1. Change the permits to allow running in Terminal: Go to `XcodeBenchmark` folder `chmod 777 benchmark.sh`.
+1. Change the permits to allow running in Terminal: Go to `XcodeBenchmark` folder `chmod 777 benchmark.sh` (if you get an error, run this withe elevated permissions: `sudo chmod 777 benchmark.sh`).
 2. Disconnect a network cable and turn off WiFi.
 3. Make sure to disable all software running at startup: `System Preferences` -> `Users and Groups` -> `User` -> `Login Items` and empty the list.
 4. Reboot and cool down your Mac.